Jonkaphi/Numerical-Keypad-with-Audio-FX/README.md

 ## Future work
 * Move to a MCU series that include SDIO for the SD card, has more flash to as to implement some sort of RTOS, and or has a second core to handle the audio streaming.
 * General rework of the PCB, redesign of the audio front-end to have better amplification of the DAC data stream.
-* Make a desktop app that can modify the functionality of pad, such as change the keycodes for each key button, selectable profiles, etc.